-Fun Fact: In ancient Rome the plant symbolized happiness and fertility in French.
+Fun Fact: In ancient Rome, the plant symbolized happiness and fertility in French.

-Hazelnut flowers are wind-pollinated hence don’t need pollinators such as bees or butterflies for pollination.
+Hazelnut flowers are wind-pollinated and hence don’t need pollinators such as bees or butterflies for pollination.
 The plants have separate male flowers called catkins.
 As summer ends and the season of spring begins, the catkins shed pollens early before leaves emerge.
 On the other hand, the female flowers emerge from a bud and require pollen from a second tree because they are self-incompatible.
 For that reason, two pollen-compatible strains of hybrid trees are planted in an orchard.

 The hazel prefers moist lowland soils that are found in ancient forests.
-They can also be found growing in hedges, meadows, pastures, and on the banks of streams or rivers, waste places, abandoned plantings, edges of woods, steep slopes and alongside paths and roadsides.
+They can also be found growing in hedges, meadows, pastures, and on the banks of streams or rivers, waste places, abandoned plantings, edges of woods, steep slopes, and alongside paths and roadsides.

 How To Grow Hazelnut Trees In Your Food Forest